On the non-planarity of a random subgraph: Concluding remarks

 \section{Concluding remarks}

 We have proven that for every finite graph $G$ of minimum degree $r\gg1$, a random subgraph $G_p$ of $G$, with $p=p(r)=\frac{1+\epsilon}{r}$ and $\epsilon>0$ being an arbitrary small constant, is whp non-planar.
 This generalizes the classical non-planarity results for binomial random graphs $\gnp$.
 It should be noted that for a statement of such generality we cannot hope to have a matching lower bound on $p(r)$.
-Indeed, if $G$ is a collection of, say, $2^{r^3}$ vertex disjoint cliques $K_{r+1}$, then for any constant $c>0$, the random subgraph $G_p$, $p=c/n$, retains whp one of the cliques $K_{r+1}$ in full and is thus whp non-planar.
+Indeed, if $G$ is a collection of, say, $2^{r^3}$ vertex disjoint cliques $K_{r+1}$, then for any constant $c>0$, the random subgraph $G_p$, $p=c/r$, retains whp one of the cliques $K_{r+1}$ in full and is thus whp non-planar.

-Notice that our proof shows in fact that under the conditions of Theorem \ref{th1} the random subgraph $G_p$ is typically non only non-planar, but has an unbounded genus.
-This can be obtained by substituting Euler's formula with its analog for surfaces of bounded genus.

-It would be interesting to determine whether under the same conditions the random graph $G_p$ has whp a minor of a complete graph $K_t$ for $t=t(r)$ growing with $r$.
-For the case of binomial random graphs $\gnp$ this is indeed the case, in particular, Fountoulakis, K\"uhn and Osthus showed \cite{FKO1} that for any $c>1$, the random graph $\gnp$ with $p=c/n$ has whp a complete minor of order $\sqrt{n}$.
+Notice that our proof, with fairly straightforward and simple adjustments, shows in fact that under the conditions of Theorem \ref{th1} the random subgraph $G_p$ is typically not only non-planar, but has a complete minor of arbitrarily large constant size.
+This can be obtained by employing the remark following Lemma \ref{lem1}.
+It would be interesting to determine the largest $t=t(r)$ such that under the same conditions the random graph $G_p$ has whp a minor of a complete graph $K_t$.
+For the case of binomial random graphs $\gnp$ Fountoulakis, K\"uhn and Osthus showed \cite{FKO1} that for any $c>1$, the random graph $\gnp$ with $p=c/n$ has whp a complete minor of order $\sqrt{n}$.
 (See also \cite{KS} for results for other values of $p=p(n)$, and \cite{FKO2} for results on random regular graphs and for $\gnp$ in the slightly supercritical regime).
-While for the case of $\gnp$ proving the probable existence of a complete minor of order $\tilde{\Theta}(\sqrt{n})$ for $p=c/n$, $c>1$, is in fact not so complicated, it is unclear whether the methods of this paper are directly applicable to show a similar result for the case of a random subgraph of a generic graph $G$.